DPB – Plant Biology

 Location: Stanford, CA

-Carnegie is an equal opportunity employer.
-All qualified applicants will receive consideration for employment without regard to race, religion, color, national origin, sex, sexual orientation, gender identity, age, veteran status, disability or any other protected status in accordance with applicable laws.
-We aim to have a vibrantly diverse lab, which is essential to tackle scientific questions from different creative angles.
+Carnegie is an equal-opportunity employer.
+In accordance with applicable laws, all qualified applicants will be considered for employment without regard to race, religion, colour, national origin, sex, sexual orientation, gender identity, age, veteran status, disability, or any other protected status.

 Part-Time Research Assistant